Mayoral candidate vows to build at-grade boulevard in place of Gardiner East Expressway

 The project was initially expected to take six years to complete, including about a year and a half of traffic diversions.
 Several on/off ramps will also be relocated as part of the plan.

-Tory strongly supported this option, which he said would hold back congestion and prevent lost productivity.
+Tory strongly supported the 'hybrid' option, which he said would hold back congestion and prevent lost productivity.

-Penalosa said his proposal is do-able as so far “no contracts (have been) signed to build the Gardiner hybrid since it was approved.”

-Meanwhile, in a statement provided to CP24.com, the mayor’s re-election campaign reiterated his commitment to the ‘hybrid’ plan for the Gardiner East.
+In a statement from his re-election campaign, he reiterated his commitment to the "hybrid" plan for the Gardiner East.

 “While others attempt to reopen almost decade-old debates in an effort to change or delay important transit, transportation and infrastructure projects, the mayor is focused on moving Toronto forward and getting big things done,” spokesperson Jenessa Crognali wrote.